eacousineau/util/SUBMODULES.md

 	*	`foreach` - Modified to allow more flexible iteration: post-order, with top-level module, and constrained.
 Constrained iteration is done by using a list specified in `scm.focusGroup` in `$GIT_DIR/config`
 	*	`branch write`, `branch checkout` - Record and checkout the branch your submodules are on, recorded in `.gitmodules`.
 You can specify `foreach` options, including `--constrain`.
 If submodule does not have a branch, `branch checkout` will do nothing.
 	*	`refresh` - Makes sure that your submodules are correctly checked out and up to date with remote repos, including checking out the branches specified in `.gitmodules`. **NOTE**: This is intended for development.
 If you write all of your submodule's branches, you may update some of your submodules further than you want.
+	*	`config-sync` - Synchronize `.gitmodules` with the submodules currently in your index.
+	*	`set-url` - Like `git submodule sync`, but with more fine-grained control over how the URLs are set.

 # Practices